zng-ui/zng/TODO/_current.md

 * Window without child does not open.
     - No layout request?

+* Negative space clips not applied when only `render_update` moves then into view.
+    - In "icon" example, set `background_color` for each chunk and scroll using only the keyboard to see.

 * Review all docs.
     - Mentions of threads in particular.